blowdart/AspNetSameSiteSamples/README.md

 ## .NET support for the sameSite attribute

 .NET 4.7.2 and 4.8 supports the 2019 draft standard for SameSite since the release of updates in December 2019.
-Developers are able to programmatically control the value of the SameSite header using the `HttpCookie.SameSite` property.
+Developers are able to programmatically control the value of the SameSite attribute using the `HttpCookie.SameSite` property.
 Setting the `SameSite` property to Strict, Lax, or None results in those values being written on the network with the cookie.
-Setting it equal to (SameSiteMode)(-1) indicates that no SameSite header should be included on the network with the cookie.
+Setting it equal to (SameSiteMode)(-1) indicates that no SameSite attribute should be included on the network with the cookie.

 The `HttpCookie.Secure` Property, or `requireSSL` in config files, can be used to mark the cookie as Secure or not.